sooraj65/Project-Sooraj/README.md

-SQL Task 1- Created 3 tables: studentinfo,courseinfo,enrollmentinfo.I inserted some sample data into all these tables and completed the exercise given.
+SQL Task 1- Created 3 tables: studentinfo,courseinfo,enrollmentinfo.inserted some sample data into all these tables and completed the exercise given.
 Attached are screenshots for these exercises.

 Task 2- I used Postgresql for this task and implemented a student database management system.
 I created a database and added a table named Student_table.
 I inserted 10 sample records and completed the exercises as mentioned, and screenshots are also attached.